ShiiRochi/wavesurfer-react/README.md

 # Roadmap
  - [ ] Easy plugin add and remove after mount*
- - [ ] Easy WaveForm redraw if some of its options have changed. (see what `drawBuffer` does)
+ - [ ] Easy WaveForm redraw if some of its options have changed (see what `drawBuffer` does)
- - [ ] Typings: PropTypes vs Flow vs TypeScript.
+ - [ ] Typings: PropTypes vs Flow vs TypeScript

 P.S.
 Tasks that are marked with start are in theory possible.